followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxMap/3 Methods/addRoute(routeOptions).md

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
-A Promise of the jQuery Deferred object which is resolved with an original route instance when the route is added.
+A Promise that is resolved with an original route instance when the route is added.
+It is a [jQuery.Promise](http://api.jquery.com/Types/#Promise) if the [useJQuery](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#useJQuery) flag is enabled and a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) otherwise.
 <!--/returnDescription-->

 <!--fullDescription-->